 1. Make Sure To Not Block HVAC Vents

 While we understand the temptation to decorate every corner of your home, doing so could end in disaster if the decorations block registers and grilles!
 The vents and ductwork in your home allow air to circulate throughout the space and aid in the heating and cooling processes.
 When these vents are blocked, the HVAC system is forced to work harder to complete these basic tasks.
 That goes for decorations, furniture and everything in between.

 Similar to not letting decor block vents; do not allow any large debris or decorations to enter the vents!
 Registers and grilles may be unattractive to the design eye, but that’s okay.
 They serve a purpose.
 If small decorations are pulled into the vents, they will severely impede airflow.

 3. Do Not Block Outdoor Units

+Consider an entirely outdoor All Hallows’ Eve!
 Opening and closing the door for trick-or-treaters throughout the night brings two potential issues.
-The warm conditioned indoor air flows outside each time you open the door.
+The warm indoor air flows outside each time you open the door.
 This makes your system work harder to compensate for the change in temperature and makes for a costlier night.
 The more extreme the difference between outdoor and indoor temperatures, the harder your home system has to work.